jessepav/lacygoill-wiki-backup/vim/vim9.md

 You've probably used a colon to surround the pattern of your global command:

     ✘
-    g:pat:do sth
+    g:pattern:command
      ^       ^

-And you  probably did that  because your pattern contained  one or a  few colons which you didn't want to escape.

 Solutions:

+Use a different delimiter:

+    g/pattern/command
+     ^       ^

-Prefix the global command with a colon:
+Or prefix the global command with a colon:

-    ✔
-    :g:pat:do sth
+    :g:pattern:command
     ^

-Or add a space in between `g` and `:`:

-    g :pat:do sth
-     ^

 Or use the full name of the command:

-    global:pat:do sth
+    global:pattern:command
     ^----^

 ---